 Nokia acknowledges and supports the resolution adopted by the Finnish Government on February 17, 2015 on gender equality on the boards of directors of Finnish large and mid-cap listed companies.
-Accordingly, we aim to have representation of 40% of both genders in our Board by January 1, 2020 by proposing a corresponding Board composition for shareholder approval in the Annual General Meeting on 2019, at the latest.
-At the Annual General Meeting on June 16, 2016, Carla Smits-Nusteling was elected to the Board after which the gender balance of the Board was 78% male and 22% female.
-After Vivek Badrinath's resignation from the Board on July 29, 2016, the gender balance of the Board has been 75% male and 25% female.
+Accordingly, we aim to have representation of 40% of both genders in our Board by January 1, 2020 by proposing a corresponding Board composition for shareholder approval in the Annual General Meeting of 2019, at the latest.
+At the Annual General Meeting on May 23, 2017, Jeanette Horan was elected to the Board after which the gender balance of the Board was 70% male and 30% female.
 We report annually our objectives relating to both genders being represented on our Board, the means to achieve them, and the progress we have made in achieving them.